Nimrat1988/Elist-Ecommerce-WIP/README.md

 # Project Background
-Elist is a global e-commerce company that sells consumer electronics — including laptops, monitors, headphones, and accessories — through its online storefront.
+Elist is a global e-commerce company that sells consumer electronics, including laptops, monitors, headphones, and accessories, through its online storefront.
 The business operates across four major regions (North America, EMEA, APAC, and Latin America) and acquires customers primarily through direct, email, affiliate, and social media channels.
 The company offers a loyalty program designed to increase customer retention and repeat purchase rates.

 This project analyzes Elist's transactional data from 2019 to 2022 to answer four key business questions: how overall sales trended over time, what the monthly and yearly growth rates looked like, whether the loyalty program is delivering value, and how refund rates and average order values (AOV) performed across products.
 The goal is to surface actionable insights that can inform decisions across marketing, product, and customer success teams.

 ## Key terms and metrics used throughout this analysis: